” Runtime Error R6025

 Method 1: Edit the application’s code

-The simplest and most effective solution to this problem is simply to sift the affected application’s code for the invalid call and remove it from the code.
-Obviously, however, this option is only viable if you are running into Runtime Error R6025 on an application that you developed yourself.
+The simplest and most effective solution to this problem is to sift the affected application’s code for the invalid call and remove it from the code.
+However, this option is viable if you are running into Runtime Error R6025 on an application that you developed yourself.
 Here’s how you can get rid of your app’s invalid call’s code to a pure virtual function that is creating all this mess in the first place:

-- In the affected application’s code, replace the pure virtual function that is being called on execution designed to call the Windows API function DebugBreak.
+- In the affected application’s code, replace the pure virtual function called on execution designed to call the Windows API function DebugBreak.

 - When DebugBreak is joined, using the debugger triggers a hard-coded breakpoint, at which point the code stops running.

-- Once the breakpoint is triggered and the code stops running, simply parse the call to see exactly where in the application’s code the function is called, and then delete the call.
+- Once the breakpoint is activated, and the code stops running, parse the call to see precisely where the application’s code the function is called and then delete it.